AntonioMrtz/SpotifyElectron/docs/backend/SETUP.md

 pip install -r requirements-test.txt;

 ```
-4. Run the app in hot reload debug mode
+4. Run the app in hot reload debug mode, launcht the provided vscode script or run:

 ```
-python -m app;
+python -m app
 ```

-5. The app will be deploy at **http://127.0.0.1:8000/**
+5. The app will be deploy at **http://127.0.0.1:8000/**.
+API docs will be at **http://127.0.0.1:8000/docs**

-6. You can also launch the app and tests with the VSCODE scripts included in the .vscode folder

 ## 🐳 Docker deployment

+In this section we will cover how to use Docker for local development or for production deployment.
+All the necessary tools for development such as a mongoDB database is provided with the dev enviroment script described below.

 1. Go to docker folder
 ```